allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 Thanks for visiting our website.
 Whoever you are and whatever your background, we'd love to see you this __Sunday, 5pm__ in the Multicultural Hub (blue room), __506 Elizabeth St Melbourne.__

-## MTS Challenge – Saturday August 1, 9am-4:30pm
-_Holy Trinity Doncaster (106 Church Rd Doncaster)_
-We are all wired and gifted differently, and this gospel expo will seek to highlight some areas for potential gospel work.
-If you’re wondering how you can serve, and what opportunities are available, MTS challenge is for you!
-For more information, and to register online, go to [www.mts.com.au/vic-challenge-conference](http://www.mts.com.au/vic-challenge-conference)

 ## Hot Topics Night – Going Against the Flow?
 _Wednesday August 5, 7pm-9pm in the Rainbow room (Multicultural Hub)_
 Does being a Christian mean going against the flow of culture?
 How and when should we do this?
 If you’re interested in these questions, come along, and feel free to [invite others as well](https://www.facebook.com/events/986604658036928/).